- Property/Estate management

 - Non-executive/ Trustee

-Role 1: Growth Management The ideal candidate will be able to demonstrate commitment in time and expertise to add to the current board.
-In particular, experience in growth management is highly sought, as well as skills to help manage the period of change that is inherent in the expansion and development of a multi-academy trust.
+Role 1: Finance - The ideal candidate will be able to demonstrate commitment in time and expertise to add to the current board.
+In particular, experience in financial management is highly sought, as well as skills to help manage the period of change that is inherent in the expansion and development of a multi-academy trust.
+Experience of operating at senior strategic level, ideally as a CFO/ Finance Director is essential.

 The trust seeks an individual who has a genuine interest in the provision of the best possible educational experiences for children within the schools’ communities and can offer their skills, knowledge and time to help the trust achieve its objectives over the ensuing period.

-Role 2: Property management/Legal: The trust seeks applicants with experience of estates and property management, as well as legal implications across multiple sites.
+Role 2: Property management - The trust seeks applicants with experience of estates and property management, with specific reference to health and safety requirements, risk management and legal aspects of this.
 Candidates will be able to support the strategic development of the trust.

 All non-executive directors must be able to work effectively as part of a team.
 While experience of school governance is not essential, the trust welcomes applicants with a keen interest in using their valued skills and expertise to develop the multi-academy trust board.